jolyssa/edu-resources/edu/README.md

 * **CRUD Functionality:** Add, edit, and remove resources to keep the library up to date.
 * **Search & Filter:** Easily search for resources based on categories, skill levels, and more.

+### Coming Soon
+* Authentication: Google Strategy
+* Users: You will have a profile and the ability to browse your resources!

 ## **Tech Stack**

 * **Frontend:** React.js